KyleAMathews/blog/src/pages/2023-09-08---some-notes-on-local-first-development/index.md

 The key questions I’ve been thinking about and discuss in this post are:

-* Why is Local-First happening now?
+* Why is local-first happening now?
-* How big will Local-First be?
+* How big will local-first be?
 * What are the main approaches?
-* Should I adopt Local-First?
+* Should I adopt local-first?

 If you’re looking for a more general introduction to local-first, I’d start with this post: [Building data-centric apps with a reactive relational database](https://riffle.systems/essays/prelude/) and this talk: [Why Local First?](https://www.youtube.com/watch?v=jxuXGeMJsBU&t=1s) There’s additional suggested readings at the end of the post.

 (There are also a lot of interesting implications of local-first development in the realm of privacy, decentralization, data control and so on, but I’ll leave it to others more well-versed in these topics to flesh them out.)

-## Why is Local-First happening now?
+## Why is Local-First Happening now?

 I’ve read about and played with local-first type ideas for a decade or so but only now does it seem to be gaining steam with many young startups rushing to productize its ideas.
 Why?

 My general model for change in the tech world is that a given bounded community of practice can only adopt one large shift in practices at a time.
 While local-first ideas have been floating around for decades, they haven’t come to the forefront for practitioners as they’ve been focused on more important and urgent changes.

 A simplified timeline of these practice shifts for building web apps is:

 * 2000s: the rise of Rails / Django
 * 2010s: the shift to SPAs powered by APIs (REST, GraphQL, etc) in the 2010s, spurred on by the release of React.js in 2013